kakairesteven/Security-Best-Practices/bestpractices/content/CVE.md

-Here is the revised version with grammatical corrections:

----

 ### CVEs

 CVE stands for Common Vulnerabilities and Exposures and is a publicly accessible database of known security flaws in software and hardware.